Henning Borch

-Henning Borch (9 March 1938 – 12 June 2024) was a former world class badminton player from Denmark who won major tournaments from the early 1960s to the early 1970s.
+Henning Borch (9 March 1938 – 12 June 2024) was a world class badminton player from Denmark who won major tournaments from the early 1960s to the early 1970s.
 Borch represented Amager Badminton Club in the domestic competitions throughout his flourished career.
 In the 1964 Borch reached the men's singles final at the prestigious All-England Championships, narrowly losing to fellow countryman Knud Aage Nielsen.
 His most impressive achievement was sharing three consecutive All-England men's doubles titles with Erland Kops from 1967 to 1969.
 Borch took part in five consecutive Thomas Cup (men's international team) campaigns for Denmark between 1960 and 1973.